Cloud Migration Step-by-Step: A Practical 2025–2026 Guide

 Landing Zone

-A standardized cloud foundation for identity, networking, logging, security guardrails, and governance.
+A standardized cloud foundation for identity, networking, logging, guardrails, and governance.

 6Rs

-Six common migration strategies: Rehost, Replatform, Refactor, Repurchase, Retire, Retain.
+Rehost, Replatform, Refactor, Repurchase, Retire, Retain—migration strategy options per workload.

 RTO / RPO

-Recovery Time Objective (how fast you must recover) and Recovery Point Objective (acceptable data loss window).
+Recovery Time Objective (recovery time) and Recovery Point Objective (acceptable data loss).

 Cutover

-The controlled switch from the old environment to the new one, typically involving traffic routing and data finalization.
+The controlled switch from the old environment to the new one (traffic + data finalization).

 Rollback

-A planned reversal to the previous system if the cutover fails or stability thresholds are breached.
+A planned reversal if cutover criteria are not met or stability thresholds are breached.

 FinOps

-A discipline for managing cloud cost with shared accountability across engineering, finance, and product teams.
+Cloud cost management discipline with shared accountability across engineering, finance, and product.

 Infrastructure as Code (IaC)